Sponsoring migrant workers

-The applicant meets the required points score in this category;
+Applicant meets the required points score in this category

-The applicant is filling a genuine vacancy that requires a worker with skills at the minimum level;
+Employee will fill a genuine vacancy that requires a worker with skills at the minimum level

-The applicant is to be paid at a rate appropriate to the qualifying vacancy;
+Worker is to be paid at a rate appropriate to the qualifying vacancy

-The applicant needs to hold adequate funds (maintenance) to support themselves and their family in the UK.
+The person applying needs to hold adequate funds (maintenance) to support themselves and their family in the UK.
 The UK employer may certify the maintenance.

 There are two main categories under the sponsored worker route: